dojo/docs/dojo/on.rst

 Removing an Event Handler
 -------------------------

-The return value of ``on()`` provides a method that can be used to remove the event listner from the event:
+The return value of ``on()`` provides a method that can be used to remove the event listener from the event:

 .. js ::